 (ii) The gulf type of climate is the best for cotton growing

-(iii) Cotton likes ample rain and an annual precipitation of around 40 inches is essential.
+(iii) Cotton likes ample rain and annual precipitation of around 40 inches is essential.

 (iv) Adequate moisture supply coming from frequent light showers with bright sunshine between them gives the highest yield.

-(v) Commercial Cultivation: Most favorable areas-Mississppi flood plains, the clayey atlantic coastlands of Georgia and South Califorinia, black prairies of texas and red prairies of Oklahoma.
+(v) Commercial Cultivation: Most favourable areas-Mississippi flood plains, the clayey Atlantic coastlands of Georgia and South California, black prairies of texas and red prairies of Oklahoma.

 (vi) Best Cotton-Comes from the maritime districts where the sea breezes and the warming effect of the ocean are most strongly felt.

 (vii) The sea island cotton grown in the islands off the coast of Georgia and South Carolina is long stapled and is the best in the world.